51 releases

 JSON format

-JSON output may be enabled by providing the --output-format json flag: cargo msrv --output-format json.
+JSON output may be enabled by providing the --output-format json flag: cargo msrv find --output-format json.
 Events are printed as json lines.
 The event type is indicated by the type key.

 Please see the Output formats and Output format: JSON chapters of the book for documentation of this output format.